United Kingdom: Literature and drama

 Burns and Shakespeare are considered the national poets of Scotland and England respectively.

 British literature includes that associated with the United Kingdom, the Isle of Man and the Channel Islands.
 Most British literature is in English.
 In 2022, 669 million physical books were sold in the UK, the most ever.
 Britain is renowned for children's literature; writers include Daniel Defoe, Rudyard Kipling, Lewis Carroll and Beatrix Potter, who also illustrated her own books.
 Other writers include A. A. Milne, Enid Blyton, J. R. R. Tolkien, Roald Dahl, Terry Pratchett and J. K. Rowling, who wrote Harry Potter, the best-selling book series of all time.

 The playwright and poet William Shakespeare is generally regarded as the greatest dramatist ever and the national poet of England.
+Theatre of United Kingdom plays an important part in British culture and has had a vibrant tradition of theatre since the Renaissance with roots going back to the Roman occupation.
 Other important figures in the literature of England are Geoffrey Chaucer, known for The Canterbury Tales, the poet William Wordsworth, and other Romantic poets, also the novelists Charles Dickens, H. G. Wells, George Orwell, Aldous Huxley and Ian Fleming.
 The 20th-century English crime writer Agatha Christie is the best-selling novelist in history.
 Twelve of the top 25 of 100 novels by British writers chosen by a BBC poll of global critics were written by women; these included works by George Eliot, Virginia Woolf, Charlotte Brontë, Emily Brontë, Mary Shelley, Jane Austen, Doris Lessing and Zadie Smith.